pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

 Admin Quick Start
 =================

-This quick start gives an overview of installation of Singularity from source, a description of the architecture of Singularity, and pointers to configuration files.
+This quick start gives an overview of installation of Apptainer from source, a description of the architecture of Apptainer, and pointers to configuration files.
 More information, including alternate installation options and detailed configuration options can be found later in this guide.